Singular sets for harmonic measure on locally flat domains with locally finite surface measure: Introduction

 but asks whether or not mutual absolute continuity holds on the whole boundary of $\Omega$ and not just on the above set (see Conjecture 1.3 in \cite{Badger12}).
-However, this turns out not to be true in general: we show that there exist domains where $\om$ and $\cH^{d}|_{\d\Omega}$ are mutually singular even if we assume stronger conditions than the NTA property, such as Reifenberg flatness.
+However, this turns out not to be true in general: we show that there exist domains with locally finite perimeter where $\om$ is not absolutely continuous with respect to $\cH^{d}|_{\d\Omega}$ even if we assume stronger conditions than the NTA property, such as Reifenberg flatness.

 By a domain in $\R^{d+1}$ we mean an open connected set.
 Given $A,B\subset \R^{d+1}$, we denote by $\dist_H(A,B)$ the Hausdorff distance between $A$ and $B$.

 \begin{definition}[Reifenberg flat domain] Let $\Omega\subset \R^{d+1}$ be an open set, and let $0<\delta<1/2$, $r_0>0$.
 We say that $\Omega$ is a $(\delta,r_0)$-Reifenberg flat domain if it satisfies the following conditions: \begin{itemize} \item[(a)] For every $x\in\partial \Omega$ and every $0<r\leq r_0$ there exists a hyperplane $\PP(x,r)$ containing $x$ such that